Pennsylvania bill would legalize recreational marijuana

 “Any time you bring up revenues, you need to bring up costs,” said Dan Bartkowiak, director of communications for the Pennsylvania Family Institute.
 “An increase in car accidents.
 An increase in healthcare costs.
 There are many costs when it comes to the commercialization of marijuana.”

-Rep. Kathy Rapp (R-Warren), Chair of the House Health Committee, has stated in the past she doesn’t plan on moving bills that legalize recreational marijuana in the state.
+Rep. Kathy Rapp (R-Warren), chair of the House Health Committee, has stated in the past she doesn’t plan on moving bills that legalize recreational marijuana.
 Wheatley, however, believes doing so acts against the interest of Pennsylvanians.